Do you love grass-fed beef steaks and other products? Getting them cheap with the best quality isn’t possible.

 - Thaw the steak in the refrigerator:

-- Remove the excess moisture from the steak by patting it with steak dry with paper towels.
+- Remove the excess moisture from the steak by patting it against another steak and drying it with paper towels.

 - Generously sprinkle coarse sea salt or kosher salt over both sides of the steak.